-- Mental health benefits Mental stimulation, therapeutic effects, sense of achievement, increased engagement and motivation. - Open communication debate, constructive opinions, increased confidence and self-esteem - Group activity Having time to relate to others over an activity and making new friends - Opportunity for socialising- interacting with each other, skill sharing, sharing of ideas - Keep up with the skills promoting literacy, reading skills, sharing of crafting skills - Engagement with staff Promotion of engagement between staff and prisoners with staff taking part in the book club activity itself.
+- Mental health benefits Mental stimulation, therapeutic effects, sense of achievement, increased engagement and motivation. - Open communication debate, constructive opinions, increased confidence and self-esteem - Group activity Having time to relate to others over an activity and making new friends - Opportunity for socialising- interacting with each other, sharing of ideas - Keep up with the skills promoting literacy, reading skills, - Engagement with staff Promotion of engagement between staff and prisoners with staff taking part in the book club activity itself.